simpledimplejohn/astrology-simple-front-ed/README.md

 - HTML needs to use `<script type="module" src="scripts.js"></script>` to make this accessable
 - This is different when using webpack
 2. Send the user to the API and get results back using fetch
+- astrology api throws a cors error, vanila JS will not work now moving to Express and Webpack
+3. Rebuild with express and webpack